Nikinayzer/zxcvbn-czech-enchanted/README.md

 ## Usage, API

-Library API is inspired from [pull request #124 in dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn/pull/124) and is backward compatible with original API, see [Usage from original project dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn#usage).
+Library API is compatible with original API, see [Usage from original project dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn#usage).
+New parameters are passed through the options and are compatible with [pull request #124 in dropbox/zxcvbn] (https://github.com/dropbox/zxcvbn/pull/124).

 ``` javascript
 zxcvbn(password, user_inputs=[])        // original (old) API